 The Amazon rainforest national parks are designated protected areas that offer remarkable natural formations, incredible biodiversity, or both.
 Amazon river cruises in Peru sail through the pristine Pacaya-Samiria National Reserve, home to a stunning array of birds and butterflies, and a protected collection of flora and fauna amongst the most diverse in the entire Amazon.
 In Brazil, the Anavilhanas Archipelago is a breathtaking sight.
 This complex of over 400 unique islands in the middle of the Amazon River offers something different to explore with each season, as water levels change drastically.
 The Yasuni National Park in Ecuador is another notable national park, whose 2.5 million untouched acres of wilderness are home to varied landscapes and Amazonian tribes.

-Admittedly this isn’t an activity Amazon River tours- but it’s an option!
-Every year a jungle marathon takes place in the middle of the Brazilian rainforest, and runners have the chance to battle the elements on a multiple-day journey to the finish line.
-Naturally, most competitors are eager to spend a few days unwinding afterward, which is where cruises come in.
-If running a marathon in the Amazon is calling your name, plan your Amazon river cruise to start the day (and place) the marathon ends for an easy transition into the good life onboard.
+Admittedly this isn’t an activity Amazon River tours – but it’s an option!
+Every year a jungle ultra-marathon takes place in the middle of the Peruvian rainforest of Manu National Park, and runners have the chance to battle the wild elements on a 230km, multiple-day journey to the finish line.
+Naturally, most competitors are eager to spend a few days unwinding afterward, which is when a relaxing Peruvian Amazon lodge stay is ideal.
+If running an ultra-marathon in a unique and thrilling location is your thing, the Amazon is calling your name!

 For those keen golfers who find it hard to say goodbye to their five iron while on vacation, fear not, two of the most popular Amazon destinations have you covered.
 Both Iquitos in Peru and Manaus in Brazil have courses to offer.
 The Amazon Golf Course in Iquitos, Peru is ideal for thrill-seeking golfers as it is the only golf course in the world where a machete is a standard issue with clubs, the water traps are filled with piranhas, caiman like to bask in the bunkers, and it is not unheard of to encounter snakes on the fairway.
 The Amazonia Golf Resort in Manaus, Brazil is a little more luxurious, featuring a 4-star hotel and spa with its 72-par, 18-hole golf course.